OpenArabicPE/journal_al-muqtabas/notes-web-display.md

 To allow a quick review of the mark-up and read the journal's content, I decided to customise [TEI Boilerplate](http://dcl.slis.indiana.edu/teibp/) for a first display of the TEI files in the browser without need for pre-processed HTML and to host this heavily customised boilerplate view as part of the [GitHub repository]()https://www.github.com/tillgrallert/digital-muqtabas).
 For a first impression see [here](https://rawgit.com/tillgrallert/digital-muqtabas/master/xml/oclc_4770057679-i_60.TEIP5.xml).
 It is important to note that at the moment there is no front-end beyond the GitHub repository that allows for searching and browsing across files.

+# to do

+1. Notes section: Some elements are omitted from display.
+Why?

 # Navigation
 ## Inside the file
 I implemented a simple navigation with `<ul>` and `<li>` inside the native HTML `<nav>` tag.